dankamongmen/dankdryer/README.md

 * 2-to-4 cable splitter
 * Custom PCB (fabrication cost is negligible; see components below)

-Of these, we don't need nearly so powerful an AC adapter, and we ought be able to use a cheapter motor.

 #### PCB components

 <img alt="Custom PCB" src="images/pcb.png"/>